• Skip to primary navigation

 • Great grab and go breakfast or snack option.

-• Baking essentials – Baking powder, baking soda, salt, cinnamon, and pure vanilla extract.
+• Baking essentials – baking powder, baking soda, salt, cinnamon, and pure vanilla extract.

 • Bananas – The riper the banana, the sweeter these muffins will be!